wasmer-examples/php-wcgi-starter/README.md

 > [!TIP]
 > You can also run `wasmer run wasmer-examples/php-wcgi-starter --net`to run the remote package

+Open [http://localhost:8080](http://localhost:8080) with your browser to see the result.

 ## Deploy on Wasmer Edge